omahs/defisaver-sdk/ACTIONS.md

 <a name="CompoundSupplyAction"></a>

 ## CompoundSupplyAction
-CompoundSupplyAction - Supply token to an Compound position
+CompoundSupplyAction - Supply token to a Compound position

 **Kind**: global class
 <a name="new_CompoundSupplyAction_new"></a>